Russian central bank makes surprise interest rate cut

 "Will the capital outflow be stronger?
 Yes, but there will be a weaker rouble and a stronger current account, which means it won't be necessary to spend more forex reserves."

-(Additional reporting by Vladimir Soldatkin, Katya Golubkova and Elizabeth Piper; Editing by Timothy Heritage and Giles Elgood)
+(Reporting by Alexander Winning, Katya Golubkova, Jason Bush, Vladimir Soldatkin, Lidia Kelly and Elizabeth Piper, Editing by Timothy Heritage)